puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

 In the example above, JVM logs are created for the `appNode01` node.
-Log
-customizations include `filename`, `rollover_type`, `rollover_size`, `maxnum`,
-`start_hour`, and `rollover_period` for both SystemOut and SystemErr logs.
+Log customizations include `filename`, `rollover_type`, `rollover_size`, `maxnum`, `start_hour`, and `rollover_period` for both SystemOut and SystemErr logs.

 #### JDBC Providers and Datasources

 This module supports creating JDBC providers and data sources.
-At this time,
-it does not support the removal of JDBC providers or datasources or changing
-their configuration after they're created.
+It does not support the removal of JDBC providers or datasources or changing their configuration after creation.

 **JDBC Provider:**

-An example of creating a JDBC provider called "Puppet Test", using Oracle, at
+This example creates a JDBC provider called "Puppet Test", using Oracle, at node scope:
-node scope:

 ```puppet
 websphere_jdbc_provider { 'Puppet Test':